 Putting a human face on the global economy, the program illuminates how international business and finance relate to listeners’ daily lives.

-Marketplace Money from American Public Media is a weekly hour-long program hosted by Tess Vigeland on the topics of personal finance, money, retirement, and health care.
+Marketplace Weekend from American Public Media is a weekly hour-long program on the topics of personal finance, money, retirement, and health care.

 Live broadcasts from the stage of the Metropolitan Opera in New York City, Saturday morning on Capital Public Radio.

-An in-depth roundup of what made news overnight, along with reports, analysis, and commentaries from NPR and Capital Public Radio News.
-Statewide and regional news anchored by Steve Milne.
+An in-depth roundup of the latest news, along with reports, analysis, and commentaries from NPR and Capital Public Radio News.
+Hosted locally by Donna Apidone with statewide and regional news anchored by Steve Milne.